KodeNerds - AI & Software Development

 • Setting realistic expectations about AI capabilities and limitations

 The most valuable insight?
-The companies succeeding with AI aren't necessarily the ones with the biggest budgets or most advanced models—they're the ones with the clearest implementation strategies and strongest commitment to iterative improvement.
+The companies succeeding with AI aren't necessarily those with the biggest budgets or most advanced models—they're the ones with the clearest implementation strategies and strongest commitment to iterative improvement.

 Key Takeaways from Day One